Ambro86/synthizer3d/README.md

 ![Forked from Synthizer](https://img.shields.io/badge/forked%20from-synthizer-blue)

+This project was born out of the need to compile this library on new Python versions, but later it became something more.
+Several features have been added directly in the C code.

 This repository is a maintained and updated fork of the [Synthizer](https://github.com/synthizer/synthizer) Python bindings, now developed by [Ambro86](https://github.com/Ambro86).

 Synthizer3D builds on the work of the original Synthizer Developers and is now maintained and improved by Ambro86.